hirohiro-sys/hirohiro-sys/README.md

 ## 🧑‍💻 About Me

-⚡️I am currently studying AI and software development at a university in  Korea!
+ ⚡️I am studying AI and software development at a university in Korea🇰🇷

-⚡️I work on app development and play in competitive programming!
+　　⚡️I work on web application development and competitive programming💪

-⚡️I will be releasing the developed application on this README↓.
+ ⚡️I will include my usual activities in this README📄

 ## 💻 Products & Activities